 wenty years ago today Remote Viewing Instructional Services taught it’s first student.
 On 17 January 1997 an adventurous soul named Ed Bogges signed on to be my first ever civilian student of controlled remote viewing.
 To be sure, I had by then been doing and teaching CRV since 1984.
 In January of that year three of my associates and I embarked on training with Ingo Swann.
 About nine months later, I had my own first student, Lyn Buchanan, to begin to train, making me the longest active CRV instructor outside of Swann himself.
-(Of course, that was only by a matter of a few days.
-Others of my colleagues–Bill Ray, Tom McNear, and Skip Atwater among them–soon began working with Lyn as well, making him very much a product of our combined efforts.
+(Of course, my claim to being the longest-serving CRV teacher was only by a matter of a few days.
+Others of my colleagues–Bill Ray, Tom McNear, and Skip Atwater among them–soon joined with me in working with Lyn as well, making him very much a product of our combined efforts.)

 But this post is about now, not then.
 In the first year of RVIS, Inc.’s existence, a number of pioneering CRV students followed in Ed’s footsteps.
 Immediately after Ed Bogges my first-ever married couple signed on, Gene and Leveda Troy.
 Both of them performed amazingly well, but Leveda in particular seemed a natural for the skill.
 There soon followed, among others, Rich Krankoski whom some of you reading this will know as a bit of a gadfly and a voice for caution in the remote viewing field (you go, Rich!).